Follow Us:

 5. What About Neighbouring Properties?

-You may be thinking, ‘I know I’m responsible for the stormwater drain on my property, but what about the neighbours?’
+You may think, ‘I know I’m responsible for the stormwater drain on my property, but what about the neighbours?’
 Indeed, whilst ensuring your runoff isn’t flowing onto the neighbours’ land, there are circumstances in which you may be required to accept natural overland flow from either an adjoining private property or even public land.
 You can’t interfere with that flow if that requirement applies to you.

 6. What If You Get Into A Dispute?